quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Receiving Protected Packets

-Once an endpoint successfully receives a packet with a given packet number, it MUST discard all packets in the same packet number space with higher packet numbers if they cannot be successfully unprotected with either the same key, or
+Once an endpoint successfully receives a packet with a given packet number, it MUST discard all packets with higher packet numbers if they cannot be successfully unprotected with either the same key, or - if there is a key update
-- if there is a key update - the next packet protection key (see
+- the next packet protection key (see {{key-update}}).
-{{key-update}}).
 Similarly, a packet that appears to trigger a key update, but cannot be unprotected successfully MUST be discarded.

 Failure to unprotect a packet does not necessarily indicate the existence of a protocol error in a peer or an attack.
 The truncated packet number encoding